siddanth-6365/TrackIt-AI/README.md

 # TrackIt‑AI

-A learning‑focused side‑project that turns incoming receipt images (web upload or WhatsApp) into structured expense data, stores it in Supabase Postgres, and lets users query their spending with natural language.
+A side‑project that turns incoming receipt images (web upload or WhatsApp) into structured expense data, stores it in Supabase Postgres, and lets users query their spending with natural language.

 ---